j0shbregman/MDE-PowerBI-Templates/ASR_scripts/ReadMe.md

 # Deployment options
-Here are a couple of deployment tools that you'll are able to use to push out the Powershell script (AddShortcuts.ps1) and/or .exe's (MpTaskBarRecover.exe).
+Here are a couple of deployment tools that you'll are able to use to push out the Powershell script (AddShortcuts.ps1) and/or .exe's (MpRecoverTaskbar.exe).
 * Intune (MEM, MDM) http://aka.ms/RestoreShortcuts-Intune
 * System Center Configuration Manager (SCCM, MEMCM) https://aka.ms/RestoreShortcuts-SCCM